Skip to content

 4. Relaunch the browser once all these apps have been closed.

-Disable Edge Extensions
+Method 2: Disable Browser Extensions

-1. Launch the Microsoft Edge browser, and head to edge://extensions/.
+1. Launch the Microsoft Edge browser and head to edge://extensions/.

 It will display the list of all the installed extensions.